oalfonso-o/candlebot/readme.md

 Some of the features included in this project:

-- crawl Binance candles and store them in a DB
+- crawl Binance [candlesticks](https://en.wikipedia.org/wiki/Candlestick_chart) and store them in a DB
 - show charts of these values
 - define custom backtesting strategies, run them against real historical data and see the charts with all the forecasted operations
 - put this strategy to run automatically with the Binance API (WIP)